hsianyun/NTUEECamp_2024_Gameconsole/Connection/connection/README.md

     idf.py -p /dev/ttyUSB0 monitor

 ## Project Structure
-The Communication Project consists of two source files and one header file written in C. The main application logic is implemented in [main.c](main/main.c), located within the main directory.<br><br> Additionally, the functionality is extended by [uartFunction.c](components/uartFunction/src/uartFunction.c) and its corresponding header file [uartFunction.h](components/uartFunction/include/uartFunction.h).<br><br>
+The connection Project consists of two source files and one header file written in C. The main application logic is implemented in [main.c](main/main.c), located within the main directory.<br><br> Additionally, the functionality is extended by [uartFunction.c](components/uartFunction/src/uartFunction.c) and its corresponding header file [uartFunction.h](components/uartFunction/include/uartFunction.h).<br><br>
 This project utilizes ESP-IDF and is built using the CMake build system.
 The configuration for building the project can be found in the three CMakeLists.txt file.

 The project is organized as follows:

-communication/
+connection/
 ├── components/
 │  &nbsp;&nbsp;&nbsp;&nbsp; └── uartFunction/
 │      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ├── CMakeLists.txt